 Is Bluetooth Radiation Harmful?
 Understanding the Risks

-Bluetooth radiation is a form of radiofrequency (RF) electromagnetic radiation.
-While Bluetooth devices emit lower power levels than cell phones, they still produce measurable EMF radiation that accumulates with prolonged use, especially when devices are worn close to the body.
+Bluetooth radiation is radiofrequency (RF) electromagnetic radiation at 2.4 GHz.
+While Bluetooth devices emit lower power than cell phones, measurable EMF accumulates with prolonged use, especially when worn against the body for hours daily.

-Current research shows RF radiation can cause biological effects at non-thermal levels.
-The question isn’t whether Bluetooth emits radiation (it does), but whether the cumulative exposure from hours of daily use poses health risks that outdated safety standards fail to address.
+Research shows RF radiation causes biological effects at non-thermal levels.
+The question isn’t whether Bluetooth emits radiation—it does—but whether cumulative exposure poses risks that outdated safety standards fail to address.

 Key Takeaways

-• Bluetooth operates at 2.4 GHz, the same frequency as WiFi radiation, emitting non-ionizing RF radiation
+• Bluetooth operates at 2.4 GHz, the same frequency as WiFi, emitting non-ionizing RF radiation

 • Class 2 Bluetooth devices (most headphones) transmit at up to 2.5 milliwatts of power